Akshaya-Amar/Free-Programming-Books/README.md

 # Free-Programming-Books

-I would adding more resources in future.
-Do follow [Akshaya Amar](https://github.com/Akshaya-Amar) for more updates
+I would be adding more resources in future.
+Follow [Akshaya Amar](https://github.com/Akshaya-Amar) for more updates

 * [.NET Framework Notes for Profesionals](https://books.goalkicker.com/DotNETFrameworkBook/)
 * [Algorithm Notes for Profesionals](https://books.goalkicker.com/AlgorithmsBook/)